AliciaFrederick/choice-and-chance/content/CNC Statblock.md

   - name: Use item
     desc: For example, cosume a potion.
   - ...
+bonus_actions:
+  - name: Movement
+    desc: You can move freely anywhere in Close range
 reactions:
   - name: Dodge
     desc: You take a 5 foot adjacent step; against melee attacks only.